 South L.A.
-Road Trip: Hot Rods, Adobes, Googie & Early Modernism
+Road Trip: Hot Rods, Adobes, Googie & Aerospace

-This provocative Esotouric bus adventure begins downtown and works its way south through Vernon, Bell Gardens, Santa Fe Springs and Downey, and through the past two centuries, exploring off-the-beaten path Los Angeles landmarks that have had enormous influence on the cultural life of the city and the world beyond.
+This provocative Esotouric sightseeing tour begins Downtown and works its way south through Maywood, Bell Gardens, and Downey, exploring off-the-beaten-path landmarks that have had enormous influence on the cultural life of Southern California and the world beyond.

 Turning the predictable idea of a Los Angeles architecture tour on its head, this excursion goes into areas not traditionally associated with the important, beautiful or significant, raising issues of preservation, adaptive reuse and urban planning.
 The locations all speak to the power, mutability and reach of Southern California as a creative engine.

 Canning Hardware and the Ed “Big Daddy” Roth studio

 In the 1950s, this modest stretch of Slauson Avenue was ground zero for Southern California high performance and hot rod culture.
 Here we’ll show how aerospace, social mobility and teenage ingenuity transformed the automotive industry and created new modes of self-expression that would have an international influence.

 Casa de Rancho San Antonio / Henry Gage Mansion